tchajed/sys-verif-fa25/docs/notes/verifying_functional.md

 ::: important Model-based specifications

 Make sure you can follow what the specifications above are actually saying.
 It might not all make sense at this point but after seeing examples come back to this description.
-We'll revisit it a couple more times as the basis for specifying imperative and concurrent programs.
+We'll revisit it a couple more times as the basis for specifying imperative and concurrent programs, where the code will be more sophisticated and we'll need to do more work to relate the code to the model, which will remain mathematical functions.

 :::